HenrikBechmann/react-infinite-grid-scroller/README.md

 ### `scrollerProperties` object

-the `scrollerProperties` property is requested by user components by being set to null.
-It is then instantiated with an object by system.
+the `scrollerProperties` object is requested by user components by initializing `scrollerProperties` to null.
+The property is then instantiated with an object by the system on loading of the component.

 Nested RIGS require this property (to be informed when portal reparenting is taking place).